focus-editor/focus/LOG.md

 # TODO

+- Most important stuff (so I can start using the editor):
+    - Search within buffer (case insensitive by default)
+    - Basic token highlighting
+    - Grep in the project

-- Rescan buffers in a changed directory
+- Navigating project dirs in a dialog
-    - Check modification time on the file and compare it with the modification time in the buffer

 - Strip trailing whitespace on save

-- If a buffer is modified on disk, ask for confirmation before saving
+- If a buffer is modified on disk, ask for confirmation before saving (use the function and not the flag)

 - Optimisation:
     - Measure how long it takes to insert a char/string into a buffer of various length
     - If it's long enough then consider how this could be optimised
     - Figure out a way to do edits with multiple cursors more efficiently (also this may be a good occasion to make sure other editors' cursors are adjusted when edits are done elsewhere)

-- Navigating project dirs in a dialog

 - Open file dialog:
     - Review and cleanup code